ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 189.192.54.168 www.mydomain.co.uk
 189.192.54.168 blog.mydomain.co.uk
 ```
+- [This article](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) contains instructions on modifying the `hosts` file on MacOS and Linux, as well as more details for the various versions of Windows.

-- Save these changes, then open a web browser and try browsing to your domain.
+- Once you've added all the domains you need to test, save the file.
+Then open a web browser and try browsing to your domain.
 Your local `hosts` file will route the request directly to the DDoSX IP address so you'll be able to see exactly how your site will perform when you change your DNS records.

 ## Configure domain